 The animals that make their way to rescues and shelters in San Francisco, and other cities like ours, are the lucky ones.
-What if every shelter in California had the tools to practice humane care?
-What if more communities in California were able to keep and care for their pets?
+We believe that every shelter in California should have the tools to practice humane care, so more communities in California are able to keep and care for their pets.

-We think this is a reality.
-Over the next decade, we will focus on building alliances with shelters throughout the state to create transfer networks- like we have with SF Animal Care and Control and our partners in the Central Valley – but also to bolster communities’ abilities to keep their animals local.
+Over the next decade, we will focus on building alliances with shelters throughout the state to create transfer networks — like we have with SF Animal Care and Control and our partners in the Central Valley — but also to bolster communities’ abilities to keep their animals local.

 First, we’ll meet with you to find out more about you and your pet preferences and answer your questions.
 Our goal is to help you find the pet that best fits your lifestyle and living situation so we want to make sure you have a realistic understanding of the time and resources necessary to provide training, medical treatment, and proper care for your new pet.
 This can take time so please allow at least one hour for the adoption process.

 Once we have a good understanding of your living situation and the type of pet you’re interested in, we’ll make introductions and let you spend some quality time getting to know each other to see if there’s a love connection.
 It’s important that all household members take part in this important decision so please make sure everyone is present (including any resident dogs if you’re considering adding a new pooch to your pack).

 Once love happens, we’ll complete the paperwork, review all the SF SPCA adoption benefits, provide information on any known medical or behavioral issues, and share tips to make the transition a success for both you and your new pet.

 We consider you and your new furry friend a part of the SF SPCA family so please reach out with questions ― and be sure to share your adoption stories and pet photos at sfspca.org/stories

 Don’t forget to schedule your first free health exam at the SF SPCA Veterinary Hospital within three days of adopting.